iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

   the desired file suffix that ends with '.bed'
 - In the sample sheet, at least one row is required to be provided

+### Tuning workflow resources
+We have seen that APAtrap uses a lot of memory when running big datasets.
+As such, the processes use `process_big_mem` to allocate a generous amount of memory and run time.
+Depending on your resources availability, this can be tuned in conf/base.config.
+Because of the amount of memory and time needed for APAtrap to run, we have to split samples by chromosome so that the workflow could complete in a reasonable amount of time.
+Even then, each process required around 20G.
+When tuning workflow resources, this should be kept in mind in case the workflow stops from memory or run time related errors.

 ### Running the workflow
 Once parameters have been set in conf/modules.config file, run the pilot benchmark nextflow pipeline with `nextflow main.nf --input samplesheet_example_files.csv`.